tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 </table>

 There are 2 clusters: **1st cluster with 641 participants** and **2nd cluster with 792 participants**.
 The major distinctions between them can be seen in the first top-8 features:
-— "If you have a mental health issue, do you feel that it interferes with your work when NOT being treated effectively?":
+— "If you have a mental health issue, do you feel that it interferes with your work when NOT being treated effectively?"
-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
-— "If you have a mental health issue, do you feel that it interferes with your work when being treated effectively?":
+— "If you have a mental health issue, do you feel that it interferes with your work when being treated effectively?"
-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
-— "Have you had a mental health disorder in the past?":
+— "Have you had a mental health disorder in the past?"
-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
-— "Have you ever sought treatment for a mental health issue from a mental health professional?":
+— "Have you ever sought treatment for a mental health issue from a mental health professional?"
-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
-— "Do you currently have a mental health disorder?":
+— "Do you currently have a mental health disorder?"
-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
-— "Have you been diagnosed with a mental health condition by a medical professional?":
+— "Have you been diagnosed with a mental health condition by a medical professional?"
-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
-— "Do you have a family history of mental illness?":
+— "Do you have a family history of mental illness?"
-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
-— "If so, what condition(s) were you diagnosed with?":
+— "If so, what condition(s) were you diagnosed with?"

-&emsp;&emsp; 1 cluster:
-&emsp;&emsp; 2 cluster:
+This clustering method produce **almost the same results** like the previous one; only the order of the selected features and distributions for the last question have changed.
+In the previous clustering, most of the 1st participants group were diognised with mood disorders and the 2nd group had either a mood or an anxiety disorder.
+Now, the 1st group mostly have anxiety disorder, while the majority of the 2nd group have mood disorder and some people have anxiety disorder.

 **1.3 Agglomerative clustering results:**